FriendsOfShopware/FroshPlatformThumbnailProcessor/README.md

 ## Removing unneeded thumbnails
 You may want to delete folder `thumbnails` within folder `public`

+## Adding more thumbnail sizes:
+- Save new size in the folder of the media management
+- then run the command `bin/console media:generate-thumbnails` on the console to update the thumbnails for all images in the database
+- Clear shop cache

 ## Tested Supports

 ### imgproxy [Link](https://imgproxy.net/)